-In English.
-On New Year's Day I went to Buguet and said mentally, "You read my thoughts, my dear sister, and it would be a grand New Year's gift for me if you could come to me with all your children."
+On New Years Day I went to Buguet and said mentally, "You read my thoughts, my dear sister, and it would be a grand New Year's gift for me if you could come to me with all your children."
 When the operation was done she appeared on the plate with her three daughters.
-Least a second time, and she three daughters.
 I sat a second time, and she came with her two boys, making in all her five children-all perfect likenesses.
 The drain on the medium was severe, for there were seven potraits in all.
 On the plate with her daughters she appears holding a card on which is written, "Your desire is realized; receive the felicitations of my children," signed with her name.
-Here I would observe that M. Buguet did not know whether she had any children. nor how many, nor how they were divided-three girls and two boys.
+Here I would observe that M. Buguet did not know whether she had any children, nor how many, nor how they were dividedthree girls and two boys.

-On the 10th of this month I sat again, and asked my sister, if possible, to come with my mother, who lives about 1200 miles distant from her.
-She came with a card in her hands from her.
-She came with a card in her hands with this written on it, "Your thoughts to day are for our dear mother.
+On the 10th of this month I sat again, and asked my sister, it possible, to come with my mother, who lives about 1200 miles distant from her.
+She came with a card in her hands with this written on it, "Your thoughts to-day are for our dear mother.
 I will do all I can to gratify you by helping her to appear.
 Come on Tuesday at 10 o'clock."
-(16 o'clock here would give 4 o'clock at the residence of my mother.
-She is in the habit of getting up early, and that explains my sister fixing the early hour of 10 here.)
-I sat at the time ap-pointed, and she came with my mother stand-ing by her aide. ing by her side.
+(10 o'clock here would give 4 o'clock at the residence of my mother.
+She is in the habit of getting upearly, and that explains my sister fixing the early hour of 10 here.)
+I sat at the time appointed, and she came with my mother standing by her side.
 All these facts I give you are the result of the most rigorous investigation, and I can avouch all I say.